react-navigation/react-navigation/packages/react-native-tab-view/README.md

 A cross-platform Tab View component for React Native.

 This is a JavaScript-only implementation of swipeable tab views.
-It's super cutomizable, allowing you to do things like coverflow.
+It's super customizable, allowing you to do things like coverflow.
 Run the example app to see it in action.

 ## Demo